ZAMSOC STEPS UP THE FIGHT AGAINST ILLEGAL WILDLIFE CRIME

 One case involving cyanide brought forward from 2018 has been successfully concluded with one case outstanding as the 3 suspects have not been located and are yet to appear in court.

-There have been two cyanide cases involving 4 individuals and over 30kgs of cyanide.
-One individual has been sentenced to 3 years(one suspended) with the 3 suspects in the large volume case still pending.
+There have been four cyanide cases involving over 30kgs of cyanide.
+One individual has been sentenced to 3 years(one suspended) , the other cases are still going through the legal processes.

 Four cases have involved python skins, two of which have resulted in nine year sentences, with the others still in progress.

 One weapons case involving a .375 rifle and two ammunition cases, has been successfully concluded.

 PLEASE HELP US TO KEEP UP THE MOMENTUM WITH THIS EXCELLENT AND ESSENTIAL WORK